Full-time Faculty (Program Coordinator), Funeral Services Program

 Prior experience in the participation of funeral service education program self-study and ABFSE accreditation process.

-Five years of current practice experience in the field of funeral service/embalming.
+Five years of current practices experience in the field of funeral services/embalming.

 Evidence of current teaching methodologies, including innovative use of evolving instructional technologies in the classroom, and use of learning management systems.